Piano Concerto No. 3

 In 1954 the full score and two-piano arrangement of the completed movement were published in volumes 29 and 46Б respectively of Tchaikovsky's Complete Collected Works, edited by Aleksandr Goldenweiser.

-Tchaikovsky's manuscript score of the Allegro brillante (which includes his piano reduction of the orchestral parts) is now preserved in the Glinka National Museum Consortium of Musical Culture in Moscow (ф.
+Tchaikovsky's manuscript score of the Allegro brillante (which includes his piano reduction of the orchestral parts) is now preserved in the Russian National Museum of Music in Moscow (ф.
 88, No. 93) [view].

 Notes and References